MikealFowler/MikealFowler/README.md

 - Software Architecture & Scalability
 - Experimenting with new technologies and best practices

-## 🌱 Currently Learning
+## 🌱 What I’m Up To
-- Prisma (Optimizing database structures and queries)
+- Refining my skills with Prisma for clean, scalable databases
-- Improving data management techniques for my mini Facebook project
+- Upping performance and maintainability on my latest projects (OftenDone, custom workout app, more)
-- Enhancing backend efficiency and performance
+- Always iterating on better backend patterns and deployment pipelines

 ## 🛠 Tech Stack
 <p align="left">